Muhiuddin Khan Alamgir

 Muhiuddin Khan Alamgir (born 1 March 1942) is a Bangladeshi politician.
-He was a Jatiya Sangsad member representing the Chandpur-1 constituency since 2008, and was Minister of Home Affairs from 2011 to 2013.
+He was a Jatiya Sangsad member representing the Chandpur-1 constituency since 2008, and was minister of home affairs from 2011 to 2013.
 He is also an economist, former civil servant, and writer in Bangladesh.

 Alamgir taught at the university until 1965.
 Joining the civil service that year, he served in numerous positions, for a total of 32 years.
 He held several positions with the Finance Ministry, in addition to regional posts.
 Beginning in the late 1990s, he was appointed to political positions when the Awami League was in power.
 He was detained without charges and tortured during 2002.
 An international effort helped obtain his release.
 He was arrested, charged and convicted in 2007 under a military caretaker government, and imprisoned until October 2008.
 In addition to writing and publishing development economics textbooks and numerous articles on this topic, Alamgir published his memoir My Days in Jail (2003).

 Early life

-Alamgir was born in 1942 in Kachua, Chandpur, completed his master's in economics from the University of Dhaka.
+Alamgir was born in 1942 in Kachua, Chandpur, and completed his master's in economics from the University of Dhaka.
 Later he earned his master's and Ph.D. in development economics from Boston University.

 Career

-Alamgir started his career joining the faculty of the Department of Economics at the University of Dhaka in 1962.
+Alamgir started his career by joining the faculty of the Department of Economics at the University of Dhaka in 1962.
 In 1965 Alamgir joined the Civil Service of Pakistan.
 Among other posts prior to the independence of Bangladesh, he served as the subdivisional officer at Naogaon.
 He was serving the Pakistani government as deputy commissioner of Mymensingh when the 1971 war of liberation broke out.

-During Awami League rule in 1997, Alamgir was invited to join the cabinet as the State Minister for Planning.
+During Awami League rule in 1997, Alamgir was invited to join the cabinet as the state minister for planning.
 He also served stints in charge of the Civil Aviation Ministry and the Science and Technology Ministry.
 He was the initiator of the Fifth Five-Year Plan, which shaped Bangladesh's development policy from 1997 to 2002.

 On 13 September 2012, during the administration of Sheikh Hasina of the Awami League, Alamgir accepted a ministerial post.

-On 26 November 2023, Awami League announced the final list of its 298 candidates to contest the 2024 national election which did not include Alamgir.
+On 26 November 2023, the Awami League announced the final list of its 298 candidates to contest the 2024 national election, which did not include Alamgir.